Sheng-Jun/tmux_config/README.md

 Moreover, I change parts of keys to be vim-like style.

+One of the important features of tmux is that the configuration of split panes will be kept after reattaching.

+tmux is also allowed multiple people to attach the same tmux session to work together.

 To activate these settings, put ".tmux.config" at your home directory.

 tmux session